mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/readme.md

     2. we can work with php language in two diferent ways.

-        1.Procedural way 2.
+        1. Procedural way 2.
 Object Oriented way

     3. Procedural Way vs Object Oriented way

         a.
 Procedural Way: There is no strick rules of programming in the Procedural way.

         b.
 Object Oriented way: There is a set of rules of programming in the Object Oriented way.